opera-adt/dist-s1-enumerator/README.md

 ```
 </details>

 Where these fields uniquely determine a DIST-S1 product in space and time.
 Each dictionary can be used to trigger the DIST-S1 workflow.

+# Obtaining Inputs for the DIST-S1 Workflow

 To get RTC-S1 inputs necessary that are used in the workflow, use:
 ```
 from dist_s1_enumerator import enumerate_one_dist_s1_product